kelseymh/secindex_proto/README.md

 4)  A client-server lookup using Memcached to store key-value pairs, with both the objectID and chunk number stored as byte strings.

+*** Building requires that the user has installed both the memcached server,
+    as well as the libmemcached API.
+The latter is available for MacOSX from Homebrew, |brew install libmemcached|.

 5)  A client-server lookup using XRootD to store and access a set of flat files, as in option (2).

+*** Building requires that the user has installed XRootD (which should come
+    in through the LSST QServ stack).

+6)  A memory and file resident key-value lookup using RocksDB, with the objectID as the key, and the chunk number as value.

+*** Building requires that the user has installed RocksDB, available for
+    MacOSX from Homebrew, |brew install rocksdb|.

 The main driver program is |index-performance|, which provides a command line interface to select which index model to test, and a range of sizes.